 Provides parish family presence and support at funerals in our church.
 At a time when families are grieving the loss of a loved one, the presence of parish family members at the funeral can be a great comfort.
 The name is derived from Joseph of Arimathea who buried Jesus.

 Reaches out to members of the parish in their time of grief through notes and personal contact.
 BeFrienders let the grieving person know that the parish is there to help them get through their difficult time following a death or major life change (health issues, unemployment, divorce, etc).
 An annual prayer service is held each November in memory of those who have died during the year.
 Training for new volunteers is offered as needed.
-If you are interested in serving in this ministry or know of someone who would benefit from it, talk with Toni Gross.

 BISHOP DOMINIC'S MINISTRIES